-- 4. Do not clamp electrical wires between a mounting electric component and plates or electric parts when a PCB is remounted. - 5.
+remounted.
 Screws, bushes and collars are used to fix the inverter PCB.
 Check to ensure that the bushes and collars are used when fixing the inverter PCB again.
+If not used, it may component and plates or electric parts when a PCB is

+4. Do not clamp electrical wires between a mounting electric

-If not used, it may cause malfunction. - 6.
-In the case that the control PCB is replaced, set all the dip switch at the same position as the original ones were.
+- 6. In the case that the control PCB is replaced, set all the dip switch at the same position as the original ones were.
 If not set, malfunction may occur. - 7.
 Do not apply a strong force to electric components and PCBs to avoid damages.